Municipal Archives

 Scope and Content

 The Dallas Motion Picture Classification Board (DMPCB) was a “quasi-judicial body with legal jurisdiction over the commercial motion picture industry in the City of Dallas.”
 The Dallas City Council established the DMPCB to protect people under the age of 16 from viewing material that could corrupt their morals, cause emotional disturbances, or lead to imitative violence.
 The function of DMPCB was to fulfill the provisions of the city’s ordinance including viewing and determining film classifications — legal definitions identified within the ordinance — before exhibiting them in theaters located in Dallas and corresponding with motion picture distributors, theaters within Dallas, and city authorities.
-MP ordinance violations carried civil penalties up to $200 (later $500) a day against establishments.
-The Department of Consumer Affairs investigations were charged with giving notices of violations (NOV) as well as any appeals to the NOV.
+Motion Picture ordinance violations carried civil penalties up to $200 (later $500) a day against establishments.
+The Department of Consumer Affairs investigations was charged with giving notices of violations as well as managing any appeals to the notices.

 The board was composed of twenty-six unpaid members (four being versed in the Spanish language) who were appointed by Dallas City Council.
 Per Ordinance 14862, the board was originally under the City’s Secretary Office and later transferred to the Department of Health and Human Services (formerly named the Department of Consumer Affairs).